ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A chance of rain after 5pm.
 Mostly cloudy.
 High near 60, with temperatures falling to around 58 in the afternoon.
-Southeast
+East southeast
          wind around 5 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>